-From poking around this, it looks to use the WordPress 'membership' levels, blocking off certain URLS if your user account doesn't have the correct access.
-You get a number of styles and levels to choose from, either basic or advanced, and you can build whole sites within a number of different URLS.
+From poking around this, it looks to use the WordPress 'membership' levels.
+Blocking off certain URLs if your user account doesn't have the correct access.

-If you have a number of different courses, then this would work really well, allowing you to have a different URL and section for the courses.
+If you have many different courses, then this would work well.
+Allowing you to have a different URL and section for the courses.

-Each site can have their own theme or layout for the lessons, you can change the login pages and the forgot password pages.
+Each site can have its own theme or layout for the lessons.
+You can change the login pages and the forgot password pages.

-Leading on from the membership sites, and funnels is what I like to call the CRM, though really it's a mixture of leads & WordPress users.
+Leading on from the membership sites, and funnels is a section of what I like to call the CRM. though it's a mixture of leads & WordPress users.

-There isn't a section set aside for 'CRM' and each part is seperate, so you can check out all the leads, where they have come from, what funnels, the usual type of lead data.
+There isn't an area or section for the 'CRM'.
+Each part is separate, so you can check out all the leads, where they have come from and what funnel caught them.
 But you also have the users/members section.

-From the looks of the information, it's based on WordPress membership & user accounts, so when someone becomes a member of your course, they will also have a user created.
+From the looks of the information, it's based on WordPress membership & user accounts.
+When someone becomes a member of your course, they will also have a user created.

-It's worth noting, you cannot send emails within this, but you may be able to hook up an Autoresponder, possibly via webhooks or API.
-I did notice you get the option to export your leads, so you could quite easily import them into an auto responder of your choice.
+It's worth noting, you cannot send emails within this, but you may be able to hook up an Autoresponder, via webhook or API.
+I did notice you get the option to export your leads, so you could quite import them into an autoresponder of your choice.

 Blog / WordPress

-I'm not really sure if this area is one that DropFunnels are focusing on, but they provide the options, and you can add your own domains in, so I can't see why not.
+I'm not sure if this area is one that DropFunnels are focusing on, but they provide the options.
+You can add your own domains in, so I can't see why not.

 The blog or WordPress side of this, works a lot like a standard WordPress installation, with a few tweaks.

-Firstly, you can create standard looking posts, or pages, much like you can with a standard WordPress site, but you can also build these posts and pages with DropFunnels.
-Essentially working like a page builder.
+You can create posts, or pages, much like you can with a standard WordPress site.
+But you can also build these posts and pages with DropFunnels.
+Essentially working as a page builder.

-I found it difficult to chop and change like I can with Thrive, so I can type a whole blog posts out in Thrive Architect, throwing in images, templates and a bunch of other things, without needing to use the standard WordPress builder, but this feels a lot more difficult with the DropFunnels Blog Builder.
+I found it difficult to chop and change like I can with Thrive.
+I can create whole blog posts in Thrive Architect.
+I can add images, templates and other items, without needing to touch the standard WordPress builder.
+This feels a lot more difficult with the DropFunnels Blog Builder.

-Plus every time you add a new element, the 'new' module just vanishes, so you have to click a button for it to appear again, so if you have say 10 - 20 elements to add, you will be forever clicking to add that next section.
+Every time you add a new element, the 'new' module vanishes.
+You have to click a button for it to appear again, so if you have say 10 - 20 elements to add, you will be forever clicking to add that next section.

-If I was going to use it, I would probably write everything out within the standard builder or text editor, and then try and fit in extra bits and pieces with the DropFunnels builder.
+If I was going to use it, I would write everything out within the standard builder or text editor.
+Then try and fit in extra bits and pieces with the DropFunnels builder.

-Though I am not convinced I would want to port all of my blog posts onto that platform, which may defeat the whole point of actually wanting to own DropFunnels.
+Though I am not convinced I would want to port all my blog posts onto that platform.
+This may defeat the whole point of actually wanting to own DropFunnels.

 Plugins - SEO

-It's worth nothing that you can't add your own plugins to this WordPress build, you are restricted to a number of 'pre-approved' plugins.
+It's worth noting that you can't add your own plugins to this WordPress build.
+You are restricted to 'pre-approved' plugins.
 The first of the plugins you will notice is the SEO one.

-On every page or post that you crate, there is a section that is designed to help you understand your on page SEO, much like RankMath does for me on this site.
+On every page or post that you create, there is a section that is there to help you understand your on-page SEO.
+Much like RankMath does for me on this site.

-The plugin is pretty decent, and is a cross between YOAST & RankMath, and provides you with more than enough information to understand if your posts are going to rank or not.
+The plugin is pretty decent.
+It's a cross between YOAST & RankMath.
+It provides you with more than enough information to understand if your posts are going to rank or not.

-I guess this will work if you are doing an eCommerce website, or funnel, focusing on trying to rank funnels that sell particular products, or possibly looking at gaining leads for local businesses that may have easier to rank pages.
+I guess this will work if you are doing an eCommerce website, or funnel.
+Focusing on trying to rank funnels that sell particular products.
+Possibly looking at gaining leads for local businesses that may have easier to rank pages.